Who is the most important person on our health journey?

 It’s true that they have academic knowledge and professional experience that most of us lack.

-However, the body is a very complex matrix of subsystems that can be influenced by a bunch of different factors, and since you’re living in your body, it’s important to remember that you, too, have valuable input.
+However, the body is a very complex matrix of subsystems that can be influenced by a bunch of different factors.
+Since you’re living in your body, it’s important to remember that you, too, have valuable input.

-It could even be argued that our own firsthand, personal input is the most important of all the information provided by all of the people in our health journey.
+It could even be argued that our own firsthand, personal input is the most important of all the information that’s provided by all of the people on our health journey.

 The ideal game plan